Retiring in Canada: RRSP, TFSA, CPP & OAS

 The "convert RRSP first" trick

 A common Canadian strategy: retire at 60, spend down the RRSP between 60 and 70 while delaying CPP and OAS, then live on the (much larger) government pensions plus whatever TFSA is left.
-This flattens your lifetime tax bill and often maximises total retirement income.
+This flattens your lifetime tax bill, shrinks the RRIF balance before minimum withdrawals begin, and often maximises total retirement income.

 The OAS clawback and how to avoid it